Cocaine Addiction TreatmentYou are here:

 A blend of these cocaine medication programs can help your loved one overcome addiction and close the gap between residential care and detox to a sober, self-sufficient lifestyle.

 - Distract Yourself: Most yearnings disappear within 30 minutes.
 Make a to-do list if you feel the need to relapse.
 This could mean doing a fun activity, calling your friend, or attending meetings.
-There are well-known distraction methods that you can learn, like counting the birds flying in the sky.
-You can also try to count the number of tiles on the footpath.
+There are well-known distraction methods that you can learn.
 Some individuals make calls when they are craving cocaine (any number is enough.
 Call and apologize for the “wrong number”; this will distract the cravings.

 - Watch out for New Prescriptions: Some individuals relapse because of prescription opiate pain relievers such as hydrocodone.
 Doctors should inform recovering cocaine addicts about their addiction in advance.
 Non-narcotic painkillers medications are available, and doctors may treat the pain while reducing the risk of relapse.